-There is a system timeout of five minutes (300 seconds) for Telnet/web/FTP connections.
+There is a system timeout of five minutes (300 seconds) for either the console port or Telnet/web/FTP connections.
 Your Prestige will automatically log you out if you do nothing in this timeout period, except when it is continuously updating the status in menu 24.1 or when sys stdio has been changed on the command line.